 • Inpatient ADMISSIONS.
-Non-emergency admissions to a hospital, SKILLED NURSING FACILITY, or specialty hospital require precertification from Quantum Health.
-All preadmission testing must be rendered on an outpatient basis before the scheduled admission and not repeated upon admission for surgery.
-The covered person will be responsible for the pre-admission testing charges if he/she cancels or postpones the scheduled admission.
+Non-emergency admissions to a hospital, SKILLED NURSING FACILITY, or SPECIALTY HOSPITAL require Precertification from Quantum Health.
+All pre-admission testing must be rendered on an outpatient basis before the scheduled admission and not repeated upon admission for surgery.
+The covered person will be responsible for the pre-admission testing charges if the covered person cancels or postpones the scheduled admission.